lmfit/asteval/_sources/motivation.rst.txt

 functions will also be supported.
 This doesn't really elevate permissions, but it does allow the user of the `asteval` interpreter to read files with the privileges of the calling program.
-In some cases, this may not be desireable, and you may want to remove some of these functions from the symbol table, re-implement them, or ensure that your program cannot access information on disk that should be kept private.
+In some cases, this may not be desirable, and you may want to remove some of these functions from the symbol table, re-implement them, or ensure that your program cannot access information on disk that should be kept private.